Infectious Disease Fellowship Program at MedStar Georgetown

 Why train here

-The faculty and fellows in the Division of Infectious Diseases contribute as well to the medical community through volunteer work at the Gift of Peace (Mother Teresa’s Missionaries of Charity) by providing care for indigent patients residing at the Gift of Peace.
-Fellows are instrumental teachers for the Georgetown School of Medicine students and Internal Medicine residents during clinical rotations and through noon lectures series.
-In addition, our fellows are full voting members on the MedStar Georgetown Hospital Infection Prevention Committee and Antibiotic Utilization Committee.
-Fellows gain valuable experience in infection prevention practices, policies, outbreak investigation, antibiotic stewardship, and selecting antimicrobials for the hospital formulary.
+Fellows are instrumental teachers for the Georgetown School of Medicine students and Internal Medicine residents, during clinical rotations and through the resident didactics series.
+In addition, our fellows are full voting members on the MedStar Georgetown Hospital Infection Prevention Committee and Antibiotic Utilization Committee, gaining valuable experience in infection prevention practices and policies, outbreak investigation, antibiotic stewardship, and selection of antimicrobials for the hospital formulary.

-The Division of Infectious Diseases enjoys a close working partnership with the NIH.
-Georgetown ID fellows spend a month at the NIH on the consultation service, two weeks at the NIH microbiology course, and participate in a weekly interactive inter-city conference.
-The NIH ID fellows also rotate for several months at MedStar Georgetown University Hospital on the inpatient service.
+Our division enjoys a close working partnership with the National Institute of Health’s Infectious Diseases clinical team.
+Georgetown ID fellows spend a month at the NIH on the consultation service, two weeks at the NIH microbiology course, and participate in a weekly, interactive, virtual, inter-city conference.
+The NIH ID fellows also rotate in turn, for several months at Georgetown on our inpatient service.

 Curriculum